elifons/DeepRL-Navigation/README.md

 ### Introduction

 The Navigation project trains an agent to navigate (and collect bananas!) in a large, square world as in the image below.
 The challenge is part of the Unity environment (https://unity3d.com/machine-learning).
+The baseline of the code to solve the problem was provided by Udacity in their repository: https://github.com/udacity/deep-reinforcement-learning.git

 ![Trained Agent][image1]